kubernetes-sigs/kustomize/releasing/README.md

 Edit file `k8s.gcr.io/images/k8s-staging-kustomize/images.yaml`
 to add the new kustomize version and the image sha256.

-Image sha256 can be found in the GCP project [k8s-staging-kustomize].
+Image sha256 can be found in the image registry in the GCP project [k8s-staging-kustomize].

 Commit and push your changes.
 Then create a PR to [k8s.io] to promote new images.
 Assign the PR to @monopole and @Shell32-natsu.